Close Menu

 • Wheezing

-If you have these symptoms, then contact your doctor.
+If you have these symptoms, then call your doctor.
 Early treatment of COPD can help you with your breathing symptoms.
 In addition, the symptoms of COPD can impact your daily activities and lead to other problems.
-These problems can include:
+These problems include:

 • Needing an oxygen tank in order to breathe